mainlyetcetera/tic_tac_toe/README.md

   - these files are all housed in a `src` directory
 - 1 **CSS** file handling the styling

+### Reasoning for Architecture

+I felt one **HTML** and **CSS** file was sufficient as there is currently only one page in the project.
+Perhaps when I add to the project, it may be worth adding more pages here to help handle that load.
+I used three JavaScript files:
+  1. `player.js`
+  1. `game.js`
+  1. `main.js`

 ## Deployment
 ### https://github.com/mainlyetcetera/tic_tac_toe